awais786/edx-sga/README.md

     storages system.
 You can now define all your custom or third-party storage backends using the STORAGES dictionary in your settings.

+    Do not use both DEFAULT_FILE_STORAGE and STORAGES in your settings.
+    They are mutually exclusive, and you should use only one of these options.

     ```
     MEDIA_ROOT = "/edx/var/edxapp/uploads"

     DEFAULT_FILE_STORAGE = 'django.core.files.storage.FileSystemStorage'
+    or
     STORAGES = {
         # The default file storage backend (fallback for user-uploaded media, etc.)
         "default": {